gtonra89/Theory-of-Algorithms/Problem 2/README.md

 but please confirm their use with the lecturer

 ## Problem 2
-2.Write, from scratch, a function in Racket that takes a positive integer n 0 as input and returns a list by recursively applying the following operation, starting with the input number.
+2. Write, from scratch, a function in Racket that takes a positive integer n 0 as input and returns a list by recursively applying the following operation, starting with the input number.